lsandini/cgmsim-site/docs/operate/meals.md

 1. Select "Carb Correction"
 2. Under Glucose Reading, leave the filed blank, and instead tick the "Sensor" box.
 3. Next to Carbs Given, enter 20
-4. Protein and Fat are unaccounted for, so leave then blank
+4. Protein and Fat are unaccounted for, so leave them blank
 5. Add Notes (optional)
 6. Entered By : enter your initials, or anything identifying you as the author of the entry
 7. Select the correct time for the entry